Mudrik-Lab/CFSVM/docs/cfs_tutorial.md

     CFSVM.Element.Data.*
 ```

 Initialize the BCFS object and provide it with the **save_to_dir** - path to the folder you want the results to be saved.
 According to the lab handbook this will be `Raw Data/Behavioral/`.
+If you created your own instruction functions you can pass the folder containing these functions to the **path_to_functions** argument .
 ```matlab
 experiment = BCFS(save_to_dir='../../../Raw Data/Behavioral');
 ```